swanson/swanson.github.com/_posts/2012-07-11-objects-on-rails.md

 injection, aggregate root) fit into a Rails app.

 **Who should read it?**
-Anyone with interest in the on-going "how to do OO in Rails"; basic-to-intermediate Rails knowledge required to get the most out of this book
+Anyone with interest in the on-going "how to do OO in Rails" debate; basic-to-intermediate Rails knowledge required to get the most out of this book

 [link]: http://objectsonrails.com/